Surajchandraa/domainprobe-cli/readme.md

 - **mx record** get mx record
 - **cname** get cname
 - **--help** help command gives you manual of software
+- multiple inputs can be given in a single command.

 ## Example 1:
 - ***command***-